smallStall/tomato_timer/README.md

-This is timer for Pomodoro Technique using Next.js.
+This is unofficial timer for Pomodoro(R) Technique.